Hazegard/Goauld-doc/content/en/04-client/15-embed_server.md

 ---
 title: Embed server
-description:
+description: Goauld client embedded server mode
 weight: 15
 ---

-The client can enter server mode, allowing it to reproduce the `nc -lvp` command.
+The client can enter server mode, allowing it to emulate a listening server (similar to `nc -lvp`).

 ```bash
 tealc embed-server
 ```

 > [!NOTE]
-> The deployed agent must embed or be passed an appropriate Age public key
+> The deployed agent must have an appropriate age public key (embedded at compile-time or provided at runtime).

 > [!NOTE]